-LinkedIn Remains the #1 Source for Talent for Employers in 2022; LinkedIn Offers All Job Searchers a Tremendous ROI for Free/Small Monthly Fee...
+Yes, LinkedIn is the #1 Source for Talent for Employers in 2023; LinkedIn Offers Job Searchers a Huge Return on Investment for Free/Small Monthly Fee...

 College, university and graduate school Professors all over the USA make it a point to teach their students about the tremendous benefits of a well-written, fully optimized LinkedIn profile before they graduate because even those in the world of academia know that a great LinkedIn profile is the gift that keeps on giving.
 However, inexplicably, many professionals still call me each month who never taken advantage of the massive, free online-marketing power available to them with a (free/very low cost) professional profile on Linkedin.com.
 As of March 2022, LinkedIn has over 500 million professionals worldwide as members, ranks #10 in the US for Internet traffic, ranks #15 worldwide for Internet visitors and has over 2,555,000 incoming links from other websites online feeding it traffic.
 When you consider that there are well over 9 million other websites out there competing for attention, that is a truly remarkable SEO feat.
 No wonder Microsoft acquired LinkedIn in 2016.
 They had the vision to recognize LinkedIn as the 800-pound gorilla of the sector for decades to come.